Book Forum: Parliamentary Thinking

 In his Lettres sur les Anglais, Voltaire refused to liken the English parliament to the Roman senate.
 Parliament as he portrayed it was a modern development.
 Voltaire predicted that the English Commons would “never rise to so exalted a pitch of glory” as Rome, but nor would “its end be so fatal.”
 Parliament’s stability deserved our grudging admiration.

-Yet beyond the familiar platitudes about providing a balance between the people and their king, how was the institution of parliament supposed to function?
+Yet beyond the familiar platitudes about providing a balance between the people and their king, how was the institution of Parliament supposed to function?
 And how did its leaders conceive of their representative role?
-This forum features two new works on eighteenth and nineteenth-century conceptions of parliament: Parliamentarism: From Burke to Weber by William Selinger and Parliament the Mirror of the Nation by Gregory Conti.
+This forum features two new works on eighteenth and nineteenth-century conceptions of Parliament: Parliamentarism: From Burke to Weber by William Selinger and Parliament the Mirror of the Nation by Gregory Conti.

 As Selinger argues in Parliamentarism, it is difficult to understand the history of a concept like “liberalism” without investigating how thinkers such as Edmund Burke, Benjamin Constant, Germaine de Staël, and Alexis de Tocqueville thought politics should function at an institutional level.
 And the institution they theorized was parliamentary government, or the shared project Selinger calls “parliamentarism.”
 Before universal suffrage and the “rise of democracy,” Europeans grappled with parliamentarism—that is, an elected legislative assembly whose leaders were comfortable with a constitutional monarch but who expected high-ranking ministers to sit in the legislature.
 In addition to being first-rate political writers, figures like Burke, Constant, Tocqueville, and John Stuart Mill also put themselves forth as candidates in the legislature.
 Parliamentarism speaks to both a theory and a practice.

-Selinger and Conti each provide important models for research at the intersection of political theory and the history of political thought.
+Selinger and Conti both provide models for research at the intersection of political theory and the history of political thought.
 Their books not only make past political debates legible but also demonstrate how debate over the role of parliament has shaped the way we now think about elections, democracy, and deliberation.
 Selinger and Conti remind us not to take our representative bodies for granted.